 Assessing what went well (and what went wrong) allows you to reflect on your role as a project manager.
 Based on these questions and feedback from your team, you can replicate similar processes, workflows, and goal-setting techniques in the future.

 Need a project management checklist?
-We’ve got you covered!
+I’ve got you covered!